rsyncOSX/rsyncuidocs/content/en/blog/input.md

 *Why do I need to "hack" extra SSH options in the task specific SSH field? (such as -o StrictHostKeyChecking=no) It's especially confusing since that field appears to have an annoying validation when you first start typing in it (a modal popup).*

 I need to investigate this issue.
-I wll change to Alert, modal popup, but the parameters are originally only for user selected SSH-key and SSH-port number.
+I will change to Alert, modal popup, but the parameters are originally only for user selected SSH-key and SSH-port number.
 I will investiate if possible to add other SSH options, and the modal popup will be changed.

 #### Nr 7 - no updates needed